-British-Swiss director Max Hoehn is the first recipient of the Independent
+British-Swiss director Max Hoehn was a recent nominee for Best Young Director at the 2016 International Opera Awards and the first recipient of the Independent

 Contact Max at [email protected]